Gaahl: Post-Gorgoroth (2008–present)

 "We have recorded everything in the studio and are just waiting for Gaahl to put vocals on it.
 So we have only vocals and the final mix to go before it's all done.
 It's sometimes a nightmare to work with him in the studio because of the pride he puts into the smallest details.
 If he's not in the right mood or doesn't find the correct words we get nothing done.
 At times I've spent days in the studio counting seconds with nothing happening.
 It's the same way now, but I know in the end the result will be unique and powerful."

 In summer 2009, God Seed performed at Hellfest Summer Open Air in June and With Full Force in July.
 In August, Gaahl revealed that he had quit the band.
 His bandmate King later clarified that Gaahl had in fact chosen to retire from metal music for the time being.
 King put the band 'on hold' as a result.

-In January 2010, Gaahl was hired by Den Nationale Scene in Bergen to play a role in Svartediket, a performance for the 2010 Bergen International Festival.
+In January 2010, Gaahl was hired by Den Nationale Scene in Bergen to play the role of the Norse god Heimdall, son of Odin, in Svartediket, a performance for the 2010 Bergen International Festival.
 This caused controversy due to Gaahl's anti-Christian standpoint and support for church burnings.
 The Bishop of Bjørgvin spoke against Gaahl's involvement.

 Gaahl appeared in the 2012 Norwegian historical action-thriller film Flukt (Escape), starring as archer 'Grim'.

 In 2012, God Seed reformed and released their debut studio album I Begin.
 The band later played their final show in August 2015.

 In September 2015, Gaahl announced his new band, Gaahls Wyrd, who played their first live show at the Blekkmetal Festival in Norway on 13 November 2015.
 In regards to forming the new band, Gaahl stated:

 "I'm very pleased with what me and Tom have done together.
 We've created a lot of good songs, but I think the difference between us is probably the reason why I've started this new band.
-I've made a lot of my favourite songs that I've created in God Seed and I've brought with me one of these characters from that band."Besides his musical career, Gaahl is also painting.
+I've made a lot of my favourite songs that I've created in God Seed and I've brought with me one of these characters from that band."

+In 2024 he featured as a guest musician on Kati Rán's SÁLA album.

+Besides his musical career, Gaahl is also a painter.
 He has an exhibition of his paintings in the Galleri Fjalar in his hometown Bergen.

 Personal life and beliefs

-Gaahl is openly gay.
+Gaahl is gay.
 He is an artist, and has had some of his paintings on exhibit.
-He is a vegetarian (although one source has claimed otherwise) and is "against drugs and the drug-user mentality."
+He is "against drugs and the drug-user mentality."

 Gaahl is a practitioner of Norse Shamanism and can often be seen wearing a Mjölnir pendant.